Probing Compact Objects in Wide-Orbit Binaries with Joint LAMOST LRS and MRS: acknowledgments

 \section{acknowledgments}

-We thank Tuan Yi and Xinlin Zhao for the helpful discussion.
+We thank Tuan Yi and Xinlin Zhao for the helpful discussion, and thank the anonymous referee for the insightful suggestions.
 This work was supported by the National Key R\&D Program of China under grants 2021YFA1600401 and 2023YFA1607901, the National Natural Science Foundation of China under grants 12433007 and 12221003.
+We acknowledge the science research grants from the China Manned Space Project with No. CMS-CSST-2025-A13.
 This paper uses the data from the LAMOST survey.
 Guoshoujing Telescope (the Large Sky Area Multi-Object Fiber Spectroscopic Telescope LAMOST) is a National Major Scientific Project built by the Chinese Academy of Sciences.
 Funding for the project has been provided by the National Development and Reform Commission.
 LAMOST is operated and managed by the National Astronomical Observatories, Chinese Academy of Sciences.

 \software{ Astropy \citep{2013A&A...558A..33A,2018AJ....156..123A,2022ApJ...935..167A}, Emcee \citep{foreman2013emcee}, StellarSpecModel \citep{stellarSpecModel2025}, Spectool \citep{spectool2025}, ARIADNE \citep{Vines_Jenkins2022}, Isochrones \citep{paxton2015}, MultiNest \citep{feroz2008,feroz2009,feroz2019}, PyMultinest \citep{buchner2014} }